peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.This implementation returns a positive number if "other" is null, to conform to the .NET definition of CompareTo.
+The number 0 if both objects have the same value, or -1 if this object is less than the other value, or 1 if this object is greater.
+This implementation returns a positive number if  <i>other</i>
+ is null, to conform to the.NET definition of CompareTo.
 This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

+.

 <a id="CompareToTotal_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### CompareToTotal